 What happens if your AirPod battery is totally dead?
 Well, the map may not be of much help, but it may be able to show you the last place your AirPods were detected, which is a good starting point for finding them again.

 Your AirPod should now start beeping with growing volume for around two minutes.
 This should enable you to find where you’ve left it around the house.
-Once you’ve located the AirPod, you can choose Stop Sound to end the playing.
-You will also see an option to switch the sound between either AirPod depending on the one that you have lost, or if you’ve lost both in different locations. iOS 16 added a more traditional ringtone-like sound that should be easy to locate.
+Once you’ve located the AirPod, you can choose Stop sound to end the playing.
+You will also see an option to switch the sound between either AirPod depending on the one that you have lost or if you’ve lost both in different locations. iOS 16 added a more traditional ringtone-like sound that should be easy to locate.

 AirPods may not have a screen, but newer models do support an NFC connection.
 Users can hold smartphones with an NFC chip close to the lost AirPods and activate NFC to see your message appear on their phone via found.apple.com.
 It’s certainly worth a shot if a stranger finds your AirPods and knows what to do.